guillermooo/sublime-undocs/source/file_management/file_management.rst

 To open Goto Anything,
 press :kbd:`Ctrl+P`.
-As you type into the input area, names of open files and files in :ref:`open directories <fm-projects-folders>` will be searched, and a preview of the best match will be shown.
+As you type into the input area, names of files in the current project will be searched, and a preview of the best match will be shown.